 - Prospective students should submit an SSC Application form and forward all Official high school or HSE transcripts, as well as official college transcripts to the Office of Admissions no later than May 1st for credit evaluation.
 Admission to the College does not guarantee admission to the program.

-- Students that have completed the necessary prerequisite courses can submit the CHW Program Application form by mail or in person to the Health Professions Office in room 4457.
-The deadline for prerequisite course completion and application to be considered for the Fall class each year is June 1st.
-Late applications will not be accepted.
+- Students can submit the CHW Program Application form by mail, email or in person to the Allied Health Department, Room 4469L on the Main Campus.
+The deadline for application to be considered for the Fall class each year is June 1st.

 - Current Community Health Workers may be eligible for ECEP credit for their knowledge or competency through life/work experiences.
 Browse for ECEP information.